arinze-edeh/cloud-infrastructure-devops-labs/aws/automation-iac/event-driven-priority-queue-orchestration/README.md

 #### Root Cause

-CloudFormation encountered a resource provisioning failure mid-stack.
-When any resource fails to create, CloudFormation automatically initiates a rollback of all previously created resources to restore the account to its pre-stack state.
-The waiter exits with a non-zero return code when it observes `ROLLBACK_COMPLETE` as the terminal stack status.
+CloudFormation encountered a resource creation failure mid-stack.
+When any resource fails, CloudFormation automatically rolls back all previously created resources and transitions to `ROLLBACK_COMPLETE`.
+The waiter exits non-zero upon detecting this terminal state.

-This error message is intentionally generic.
-It tells you the stack failed and rolled back but does not identify which resource failed or why.
-The specific failure reason requires a separate `describe-stack-events` query (see Step 7 and Error 3).
+The error message is generic by design -- it confirms the terminal state but not which resource failed or why.
+The root cause requires a `describe-stack-events` query filtered to `CREATE_FAILED` events (see Step 9).

 #### Resolution

-Always follow a failed `wait stack-create-complete` with `describe-stack-events` filtered to `CREATE_FAILED` events to identify the exact failing resource and reason before attempting any remediation.
+Always follow any failed `wait stack-create-complete` with `describe-stack-events` filtered to `CREATE_FAILED` status before taking any remediation action.

 > **SCREENSHOT PLACEHOLDER**
-> `screenshot-06-error2-waiter-rollback-complete.png`
+> `screenshot-08-error2-rollback-complete.png`
-> *Terminal showing the `wait` command exiting with the message `Waiter StackCreateComplete failed: Waiter encountered a terminal failure state` and `ROLLBACK_COMPLETE` status*
+> *Terminal showing the `wait` command exiting with `Waiter StackCreateComplete failed: Waiter encountered a terminal failure state: For expression "Stacks[].StackStatus" we matched expected path: "ROLLBACK_COMPLETE" at least once`*

 ---

-### Step 7: Diagnose the Rollback -- iam:PutRolePolicy 403 -- ERROR 3
+### Step 9: Diagnose Rollback with describe-stack-events -- ERROR 3

-Query only `CREATE_FAILED` events to extract the precise failure reason without reading the full event history.
+Run the filtered event query to surface the exact failing resource and reason.

 ```bash
 aws cloudformation describe-stack-events \